REM-moe/DATA-DUCK/README.md

 + Mysql connector to create a simple app to manage student marks. +
 + The project shows how GUI  can be implemented in java +

-- the application has major security risks including the possibility to enther as much data in the DB and filling it -
+- the application has major security risks including the possibility to enter as much data in the DB and filling it -